SergeantPanda/Stream-Watchdog/README.md

-# Stream Master Watchdog
+# Stream Watchdog

-Stream Master Watchdog is a Python script designed to monitor streams in the StreamMaster application.
+Stream Watchdog is a Python script designed to monitor streams in the StreamMaster application.
 It ensures uninterrupted streaming by detecting buffering issues and automatically switching to the next stream if buffering persists for a configurable period.

 ## Features
 - Monitors streams for buffering issues in real-time.